swacksoc/discord-bots-session/README.md

   * Now write a help function because you know you'll forget this nonsense!

 ## Contributions to swan_hack
-We currently have need for two bots that I can't find the time to write.
-If you want to get started / improve your GitHub portfolio, or just want to build something that will be used with discord bots, we encourage you to try solving these two issues:
+We currently have need for some bots that we haven't yet written.
+If you want to get started / improve your GitHub portfolio, or just want to build something that will be used with discord bots, we encourage you to try making something for one of the following:
   * Bot that can manage channels within a category.
 Specifically for our Miscellaneous category.
-  * Bot that combines all messages from a channel, within a date range, into a text, PDF, DOCX or other file.
-For a small event we want to run.